matthewjz-lyonsk6/notes/README.md

 # 2024-01-21
 - Today's programming wisdom: "Premature optimization is the root of all evil" - Sir Tony Hoare.
 This quote reminds us that focusing on optimizing code too early in development can lead to unnecessary complexity, harder maintenance, and potentially obscure real bottlenecks.
 Always write clean, readable code first and optimize only when profiling identifies specific performance issues.
 Remember, clarity and simplicity often contribute more to maintainable and efficient software in the long run.

+# 2024-01-22
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that simplicity, readability, and maintainability are key for long-term project success."

+This quote emphasizes the importance of avoiding unnecessary optimizations early in the development process, which can often lead to overly complex and hard-to-maintain code.
+It suggests that a programmer should write clean, straightforward code initially and optimize it later based on actual performance measurements.
+This strategy helps ensure software sustainability and adaptability over time.